 3) Business name and description: stay compliant

 Do not add keywords, towns, or marketing claims to your business name.
 Google’s guidelines state that your name should reflect your real-world business name, and unnecessary information is not permitted.
-See Guidelines for representing your business on Google.

 For descriptions, keep it plain and useful.
 The same guidelines also state that business descriptions must not display links.
 If your current description includes URLs or promotional gimmicks, remove them.
-See the description guidance within the GBP guidelines.

 4) Service-area settings: fix this before anything else